-Investments, which consist of certificates of deposit and participation in WYOSTAR, are reported at fair value at June 30, 2017.
+Investments consist of non-negotiable certificates of deposit, which are reported at cost, and participation in WYOSTAR, which is reported at fair value, at June 30, 2018.
 The Board categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The Board considers fair value measurements as of June 30, 2017 for WYOSTAR to be completed by the pool using matrix pricing model and the market approach (Level 2).
+The Board considers fair value measurements as of June 30, 2018 for WYOSTAR to be completed by the pool using matrix pricing model and the market approach (Level 2).